 A safety net for our community animals and their guardians, HSBV offers life-changing resources during times of hardship, working hard to support happy and healthy relationships and prevent pet relinquishment when possible.
 Our Safety Net program includes temporary pet housing, free pet food and supply share, discounts on behavior support, and grants and subsidized veterinary services for urgent and wellness care.
 Learn more about our Safety Net here.

 The Humane Society of Boulder Valley is a private, nonprofit organization that relies on donations from our generous supporters.
-HSBV animal care efforts are also supported by the funds generated through our Thrift Shop and our Sonnyside Retail Store.
+HSBV animal care efforts are also supported by the funds generated through our Sonnyside Retail Store.
 HSBV is a private non-profit and rely on contributions to bring our essential services to the community; we are not operated by any national or regional humane groups or governmental agencies.